Job training shouldn’t be designed or delivered in a vacuum. And you probably know that.

 And that’s where key performance indicators, also known as KPIs, come in.

 KPIs are ways to measure things.
 A simple KPI is profit, measured and tracked daily, weekly, quarterly, or annually.
 Another KPI would be operating cost.
-Another KPI would be the number of safety incidents tracked per month, and yet another would be any of the various metrics used to measure quality in manufacturing.
+Another KPI would be the number of safety incidents tracked per month, and yet another would be any of the various metrics used to measure quality in manufacturing, such as OEE.

 The basic idea is that a KPI is a numerical way to measure progress toward a business goal.